MollieS/AndroidTTT/README.md

 ## How to test

-* Acceptence tests are written using the espresso testing framework which requires an emulator.
+* Acceptance tests are written using the espresso testing framework which requires an emulator.
 * To run from the command line, from within the TicTacToe directory, run `./gradlew connectedCheck`
 * To run in Android Studio, right click the test directory and select "run"